 Heather Landman, Head of Art, St. Margaret’s School

 “The books are well researched and easy to read with very little jargon.
 There is a great range of student activities, which are fun, short, open-ended, achievable by all and can be randomly selected.
 Given that students often overlook the process and rush to make their final piece, it is great to see an emphasis on the process, which has been broken down into accessible sections.
 It provides me some good material to work with my students.
-It encourages students to work over school breaks reinforcing that the artistic process is not limited to class time – hard to get seniors motivated if you don’t start these skills earlier.
-I highly recommend the Visual Diary Guides and would use them in my class.”
+It encourages students to work over school breaks reinforcing that the artistic process is not limited to class time – hard to get seniors motivated if you don’t start these skills earlier.”

 Nerida Morrish, Year 9 Arts Coordinator, Ouyen P-12 College